xrdocs/ncs5500/_tutorials/macsec-on-ncs-5500-technology-and-platform-overview.md

 **Secure Channel Identifier (SCI)** is a globally unique identifier for a secure channel, comprising a globally unique MAC Address and a Port Identifier, unique within the system allocated that address.

 **Connectivity Association Key (CAK)** is a long-lived master key used to generate all other keys used for MACsec.
 In our implementation, it is the Pre-Shared Key (PSK) configured through a key chain.
-CAK is of 16 byte or 32 byte length for AES 128bit cipher and 64 character for 256bit cipher.
+CAK is a hex string of 32 bytes for AES 128bit cipher and 64 bytes for 256bit cipher.

 **CAK Key Name (CKN)** It is used to identify the CAK.
-Length is of 1 to 16 byte.
+It is a hex string of 1 to 32 bytes.
 CKN has to be same on both side to form session successfully.

 **Secure Association Key (SAK)** is derived by the elected Key Server from the CAK and SAK is used by the router/end devices to encrypt traffic and decrypt traffic for a given session.